MicrosoftDocs/bot-docs/articles/bot-framework-azure-question-and-answer-bot.md

 #The question and answer bot

 The question and answer bot template demonstrates how to use the <a href="https://qnamaker.ai" target="_blank">QnA Maker</a> tool to quickly create an FAQ Bot.
 One of the basic requirements in writing your own bot service is to seed it with questions and answers.
-In many cases, the questions and answers already exist in content like FAQ URLs/documents.
+In many cases, the questions and answers already exist in content like FAQ URLs.
 QnA Maker lets you ingest your existing FAQ content and expose it as an HTTP endpoint.

-When you create the template, Azure Bot Service lets you either select an existing knowledge base you may have created from the <a href="https://qnamaker.ai" target="_blank">QnA Maker portal</a>, or creates an empty knowledge base.
+When you create the template, Azure Bot Service lets you either select an existing knowledge base you may have created from the <a href="https://qnamaker.ai" target="_blank">QnA Maker portal</a>, or create an empty knowledge base.

 The routing of the message is identical to the one presented in the [Basic bot template](bot-framework-azure-basic-bot.md).